lorin/resilience-engineering/README.md

 * [How do systems manage their adaptive capacity to successfully handle disruptions?
 A resilience engineering perspective](https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective)
 * [How Unexpected Events Produce An Escalation Of Cognitive And Coordinative Demands]
 * [How to Make Automated Systems Team Players](https://www.researchgate.net/profile/David_Woods11/publication/2483863_How_to_Make_Automated_Systems_Team_Players/links/5a4f829eaca272940bf8202c/How-to-Make-Automated-Systems-Team-Players.pdf)
+* [Toward a Theory of Complex and Cognitive Systems]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems